textileio/community/docs/powergate/index.md

 The Powergate is an API driven solution for deploying multitiered storage across [Filecoin](https://filecoin.io/) and [IPFS](https://ipfs.io/).
 Persistent storage on Filecoin allows rich storage configuration for data such as replication factor, miner selection, deal renewal, and repair.
 Network available storage is configurable and provided through a connected IPFS peer or pinning network.

 !!!Warning
     The Powergate will remain in rapid development until a formal release.
-During this time, will likely encounter bugs and unannounced API changes.
-Do not run the Powergate in production systems and please join the powergate-users channel in the[ Filecoin community Slack](https://filecoin.io/slack) for announcements and support.
+During this time, you will likely encounter bugs and unannounced API changes.
+Do not run the Powergate in production systems and please join the powergate-users channel in the [Filecoin community Slack](https://filecoin.io/slack) for announcements and support.

 ## Overview

 Powergate is a collection of libraries, modules, and configurations that can used independently, and composed together to integrate Filecoin into your application or storage system.
 The Powergate is designed to manage one or many Filecoin wallet addresses.
-Each address in Powergate can be independently managed through the [FFS API](#api) (or grouped together into a single _FFS instance_).
+Each address and its associated configuration and data storage is scoped by a Storage Profile, and most Powergate APIs function within a single Storage Profile.

 Some benefits of using the Powergate include: